 The State of Palestine is a country with an economy that depends on the Israeli economy, which led to depriving it of monetary sovereignty over its land and the size of the large role played by the Palestinian Monetary Authority.
 What made matters worse was the lack of an independent Palestinian currency, which led to the deterioration of the Palestinian monetary situation, forcing it to deal in four currencies for purchases, transfers, and capital following the Paris Economic Agreement signed in 1996 between the Palestinian Authority.
 Authority and Israel because of the Oslo Accords.
-These currencies consist of the Israeli shekel in daily dealings between citizens, the Jordanian dinar in Islamic rents and transactions, the US dollar in foreign trade rents, some banks in specific areas of Palestine, and the European euro in trade with international bodies (the Authority, Palestinian Monetary, 2021) in light of This great diversity found (Assaf, 2018) the importance of money supply in Palestine in the long and short term, as the four currencies do not pose a great risk to economic growth, but rather make it a dependent economy because it stressed the importance of having a Palestinian national currency to achieve higher growth rates and thus a free economy.
+These currencies consist of the Israeli shekel in daily dealings between citizens, the Jordanian dinar in Islamic rents and transactions, the US dollar in foreign trade rents, some banks in specific areas of Palestinian Monetary, 2021) in light of This great diversity found (Assaf, 2018) the importance of money supply in Palestine in the long and short term, as the four currencies do not pose a great risk to economic growth, but rather make it a dependent economy because it stressed the importance of having a Palestinian national currency to achieve higher growth rates and thus a free economy.